gianarb/gianarb.github.com/_posts/2015-12-16-wordpress-docker.markdown

 ecs-cli ps
 {% endhighlight %}

 You can use another docker-compose.yml with a different wordpress port to build another task with another worpdress!

 ## Now is only a problem of URL
-Ok we are different isolated worpdress on cloud, but they are an ip and different ports..
+We are different isolated worpdress online, but they are an ip and different ports, maybe our customers would use a domain name for example.
-This solution is only to close the circle maybe is not the better solution but we can use HAProxy to manage our traffic.
+I don't know if this solution is ready to run in production and it is good to run more and more wordpress but a good service to turn and proxy requests is HaProxy.
+This is an example of configuration for our use case:

+wp1.gianarb.it and wp1.gianarb.it are two our customers and 54.229.190.73:8080,
+54.229.190.73:8081 are our wordpress.

 {% highlight config %}
 ...